hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 The Remote Attestation Procedures (RATS) architecture {{I-D.ietf-rats-architecture}}
-defines two types of interaction models for attestation, namely the passport model and the background-check model.
+defines two types of interaction models for attestation, namely the passport model and the background check model.
 The subsections below explain the difference in their interactions.

 To simplify the description in this section we focus on the use case where the